-Inter-service communication does not fail on the happy path.
-It fails in timeouts, retries, and the assumptions each side forgets to make explicit.
+Inter-service communication rarely fails on the happy path.
+It fails in timeouts, retries, and assumptions each side forgot to make explicit.

-In real design work, the chapter shows how synchronous and asynchronous patterns should be chosen through SLA, acceptable business latency, coupling, and explicit treatment of timeout, retry, backoff, and idempotency.
+In real design work, the chapter shows how to choose synchronous and asynchronous patterns by SLA, acceptable business latency, coupling, and explicit rules for timeout, retry, backoff, and idempotency.

 In interviews and engineering discussions, it helps frame backpressure, queue build-up, and partial failure as contract-level design properties rather than accidental implementation details.